- Not a substitute for professional veterinary help.

 The good news is that with the right checklist, finding a qualified trainer becomes much easier.
 Here’s how to review your options when choosing a dog trainer.

-4 Key Things To Look For in a Trainer
+8 Key Things To Look for in a Trainer

-Wondering how to choose a dog trainer?
-As you evaluate potential options, check for the following qualities:
+As you evaluate potential options, check for the following eight qualities.

 - Positive reinforcement